-The HVAC condensate line terminated in floor drain raised above the floor drain or drain inlet.
-The condensate line was not trapped.
+The HVAC condensate line was tied into a drain line above the floor drain .
+The condensate line was trapped.
 The HVAC condensate line must be trapped and not in contact with wet drain inlets to prevent the possible migration of bacteria and mold into the air-handling system.
 The heating system was found to be functional.